book page

 Reviewer avatar

 From a structural standpoint, the text creates a coherent ladder: definitions → examples → constraints → application.
-That’s why the physics arguments land.
+That’s why the simulation arguments land.
 (Side note: if you like Kinematics and Dynamics, you’ll likely enjoy this too.)

 Reviewer avatar